michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_fall2023/hw1.md

 In our term-document matrix, the rows are word vectors of $$D$$ dimensions.
 Do you think that’s enough to represent the meaning of words?
 Which vector space (term-document or term-context) produce similar words that make more sense than the other and why do you think that is the case?
 Consider the decisions you made in the prior sections when implementing your functions.
 How do you think those decisions are impacting our results now?

 ### 1.4 Weighting terms with tf-idf and PPMI
 Your term-context matrix contains the raw frequency of the co-occurrence of two words in each cell and your term-document matrix contains the raw frequency of words in each of the documents.
 Raw frequency turns out not to be the best way of measuring the association between words.
 There are several methods for weighting words so that we get better results.
-Take your term-document matrix and implement the weighting scheme <em>Term frequency inverse document frequency (tf-idf)</em> and <em>Positive pointwise mutual information</em> which are defined in Chapter 6 of the textbook [WHICH SECTIONS?].
+Take your term-document matrix and implement the weighting schemes <em>Term frequency inverse document frequency (tf-idf)</em> and <em>Positive pointwise mutual information</em> which are defined in Sections 6.5-6.6 of the textbook.

 You can now redo the analyses in Section 1.3 and discuss the impact of weighting terms in the matrix.